named-data/NFD/docs/manpages/ndn-autoconfig.rst

 -------

 ``-d`` or ``--daemon``
-  Run ndn-autoconfig in daemon mode, detecting network change events and re-running auto-discovery procedure.
-In addition, the auto-discovery procedure is unconditionally re-run every hour.
+  Run ndn-autoconfig in daemon mode.
+In this mode, the auto-discovery procedure is re-run hourly or when a network change event is detected.

   NOTE: if connection to NFD fails, the daemon will be terminated.